-Power, Passion and Emotion.
+Power, Passion and Ecstasy.
 Beethoven piano sonatas The Tempest, Pathetique and Opus 110

 “...Black’s intimate style …yields arresting results...lilting, relaxed and gorgeously inflected” - Gramophone